These are the functional and non-functional requirements for roadmapped efforts, according to the FURPS model.

 2. Sequencer manages pending vs. safe vs. confirmed transactions

-1. Indexer follows LSSA channel in bedrock
+1. Indexer follows LEZ channel in blockchain

 2. Indexer validates messages in the channel, skips invalid messages